Comprehensive Slide Presentation on Prevention

 Damminix® tick tubes

-Small paper tubes containing permethrin-treated cotton balls.
-Placed in mice habitats the cotton is used for nesting material.
+These are small paper tubes containing permethrintreated cotton balls.
+Placed in mice habitats, the cotton is used for nesting material.
 Permethrin kills ticks on mice.
-(Available from some home and garden stores and www.ticktubes.com/)
+Available from some home and garden stores and online (see LINK 4 at end).

 top of page

-Products available for dogs and cats, e.g., Frontline®, Fiproguard, Certifect®, K9 Atvantix®, Preventic® collars, etc. Caution: not all dog products are safe for cats.
+Pets Products available for dogs and cats, e.g., Frontline®, Fiproguard, Certifect®, K9 Atvantix®, Preventic® and SerestoTM collars, etc. Caution: not all dog products are safe for cats.
 Read labels carefully.
 Obtain online or from your veterinarian.
-Consider keeping pets either inside or outside as even treated-outdoor pets can bring ticks into your home and to your children.
+Consider keeping pets either inside or outside as even treated outdoor pets can bring ticks into your home and to your children.
 It is not advisable to have your outdoor pets sleep with you.
 See LINK 8 at end).

 Mention of brand names is not endorsement by LDASEPA and not a substitute for medical advice from your physician or veterinarian.